0xwaya/bufficorn.bootcamp/HomeWork1.md

 Consider:

-  * WHat are the essentials pieces of functionality?
+  * What are the essential pieces of functionality?
   * How would people cheat?
   * How could you prevent them from cheating?